Script to ask for a lower credit card rate

-The company recently informed me it was planning to change the terms of my credit agreement.
-I feel I've been a good customer over the years, and I'd like to keep doing business with you, so I'd like to talk with someone about that.
+I feel I've been a good customer over the years, and I'd like to keep doing business with you, but my APR seems high and I'd like to talk with someone about that.

-YOU: I'd like to restore the terms I had.
-Is that something you have the authority to do?
+Is that something you have the authority to change?

 YOU: In that case, could I please speak with a supervisor?